-For an ecommerce business to be successful, your website not only needs to have a great web design, but the site should also be working hard for them creating new sales leads.
+For a business to be successful, your website not only needs to have a great web design, but the site should also be working hard for them creating new sales leads.

 One very common and expected method is a “contact form” or a “call back” service.